erikyao/erikyao.github.io/_posts/2015-04-02-cpp-copy-constructor-and-the-return-value-on-the-stack.md

 ---
-layout: post
-title: "C++: Copy-constructor & the return value on the stack"
-description: ""
 category: C++
+description: ''
-tags: [copy-constructor]
+tags:
+- copy-constructor
+title: 'C++: Copy-constructor & the return value on the stack'
 ---
-{% include JB/setup %}

 整理自：